-2.3.6.8 INP(P)
+2.3.6.9 INP(P)

 INP is used to access the Z80's ports directly without using the procedure INLINE.
-The value of the integer parameter P is loaded into the BC register and the character result of the function is obtained by executing the assembly language instruction IN A, (C).
+The value of the integer parameter P is loaded into be BC register and the character result of the function is obtained by executing the assembly language instruction IN A,(C).

-3 COMMENTS AND COMPILER OPTIONS.
+SECTION 3 COMMENTS AND COMPILER OPTIONS.